sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Union All
 ----------------------------------------

-Below is a sample workflow which contains Union All processor in Fire Insights.
+Below is a sample workflow which contains Union All processor in Sparkflows.
 It demonstrates the usage of Union All node to join two datasets.

 It does the following processing of data: